gsc2001/beginner-projects/README.md

   2.A K-Map solver in c++

-  3.A holywood-bolywood game(kind of noob..dont judge me on this i created this when i was in class 11
+  3.A holywood-bolywood game(kind of noob..dont judge me on this i created this when i was in class 11) (not added yet)

  Thank you for seeing my projects
  I want more ideas and suggestions on my existing projects or new projects.